-LEG 3 - TE MATA PEAK (distance 20 kms approx. - total elevation gain 579m)
+LEG 2 - TE MATA PEAK (distance 15 kms approx. - total elevation gain 847m approx.)

-There will be three cutoff times.
-Two being at Transition (before the start of Leg 2 and Leg 3).
-Leg 2 cutoff will be 3 hours (10.30am) and Leg 3 cutoff will be 7 hours (2.30pm).
-The final (Finish Line) cutoff will be 10 hours.
-If a competitor does not reach the area's by these times, they will be transported to the finish line (if you are a solo competitor who has entered 3 peaks, your time will be moved in to either the 1 or 2 peak categories accordingly).
+There will be one cut-off time.
+This will be at Matangi Road Transition (before the start of Leg 2) Leg 1 cut-off will be 4.5 hours (12:00pm).
+If a competitor does not reach the transition by this time, they will be transported to the finish line (if you are a solo competitor who has entered 2 peaks, your time will be moved in to the 1 peak categories accordingly).

-Competitors in a relay team who are doing Leg 2 and/or Leg 3 must make their own way to the Transition at Rochfort Road, off Kahuranaki Road.
+Competitors in a relay team who are doing Leg 2 must make their own way to the Transition at Matangi Road, off Waimarama Road.
 This will be easily accessible by car, and plenty of parking will be available.
 No buses will be provided.
-The distance from Keith Sands Grove is 21 km and takes 25 minutes to drive.
-Map and description to Transition click HERE.
+The distance from Black Barn Olive Shed is 9 km and takes 15 minutes to drive.

-For Triple Peaks and Two Peaks Tiki Tour competitors, we will have a bag drop area at the start line for you to put aside bags of gear that you wish to be taken to Transition at Rochfort Road, Kahuranaki.
-This is where you will need to put any food, drink you wish to have at the transition aid station.
-Supporters are allowed at the aid stations.
+For Two Peaks competitors, we will have a bag drop area at the start line for you to put aside bags of gear that you wish to be taken to finish line at Black Barn Olive Shed.
+Supporters are allowed at the Matangi Road Transition station.